FlowFuse/website/src/blog/2023/04/securing-node-red-in-production.md

 ## Conclusion

-However you host Node-RED, it's a great idea to get into good security practices as early as possible, and that no unsecured Node-RED instances are exposed to the internet.
+However you host Node-RED, it's a great idea to get into good security practices as early as possible to ensure no unsecured Node-RED instances are exposed to the internet.
 I hope some of the tips above help you get started down the path to creating more secure Node-RED projects.